Misara-Ahmed/Cardiology-Department-Website/README.md

 * Edit doctor
 * Edit patient
 >Explanation:
->it allows anyone of the users to edit any information in thier profile
+>it allows anyone of the users to edit any information in their profile
 >
 * Delete doctor
 * Delete patient
 >Explanation:
 >it allows admin to delete profile of doctor or patient from the system permenantly
 >
-* Appointement page
+* Appointment page
 1. create appointment:
 >needed information:
 >patient name, doctor name, id of the patient, describtion of what the patient need